ryanwoconnor/HeartRate_Pulsoid/README.md

 # HeartRate_Pulsoid

 This simple project is used to scrape data from a pulsoid URL and place it into Splunk.
-It was created by Ryan O'Connor.
+It was created by Ryan O'Connor and Tony Vincent.

-This has been verified and working on an Amazon Linux EC2 AMI.
+This has been verified and working on an Amazon Linux 2 EC2 AMI and an m4.4 Large.
+Though it should be fairly portable to other operating systems.

-To use this, install node.
-On Linux Amazon EC2 That looks like the following:
+To use this, first install node.
+On Amazon Linux 2 EC2 That looks like the following:

 ```
 sudo yum install -y nodejs gcc-c++ make
 ```

-Then clone the repository to your local machine.
+Next, clone the repository to your local machine.

 1. CD into the HeartRate_Pulsoid directory